Charity shops in North Shields

 Is it safe to post donated valuables from North Shields?

 Yes.
-After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and insured at every stage.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+After you have asked online, GoldPaid uses Royal Mail Special Delivery Guaranteed, which is tracked and signed for at every stage.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before we send anything?

 Yes.
 Most North Shields charity teams start online with a message.
-Send photos and questions to GoldPaid on WhatsApp on 07375 071158, or call 07763 741067, and judge whether a piece is worth posting before requesting a label.
+Send photos and questions to GoldPaid on WhatsApp or call us on 07944 014111, and judge whether a piece is worth posting before requesting a label.

 How is a donated item valued?